Skip to main content

 • Increase client timeout settings

-• Verify DNS resolves mail.arkhq.io correctly
+• Verify DNS resolves smtp.arkhq.io correctly

 • Check for corporate proxies or firewalls inspecting SMTP